-- (a) 72 credits for the Literary Studies major comprising 24 credits of introductory Literary Studies electives, 6 credits of course offered by the Faculty of Arts, 6 credits of "LALS2001 Introduction to law and literary studies", 30 credits of advanced Literary Studies electives and 6 credits of advanced interdisciplinary electives (LALS3xxx); - (b) 156 credits of Professional Core comprising 120 credits of compulsory law courses, 18 credits of disciplinary electives1, 6 credits of capstone, 6 credits of advanced interdisciplinary elective (LALS3xxx) and 6 credits of advanced interdisciplinary core course (LALS5xxx); - (c) 36 credits of Free electives (any courses from Arts/ Law/ any other disciplines); - (d) 36 credits of University requirements, including 6 credits of "CAES1000.
-Core University English", 6 credits of "CART9001.
-Practical Chinese for Arts students" or "CDDL9001.
-Practical Chinese for Double Degree Law Students", and 24 credits of Common Core courses; and - (e) any other non-credit bearing courses as required.
+- (a) 72 credits for the Literary Studies major comprising 24 credits of introductory Literary Studies electives, 6 credits of course offered by the Faculty of Arts, 6 credits of "LALS2001 Introduction to law and literary studies", 30 credits of advanced Literary Studies electives and 6 credits of advanced interdisciplinary electives (LALS3xxx); - (b) 156 credits of Professional Core comprising 108 credits of law compulsory courses, 30 credits of disciplinary electives1, 6 credits of capstone, 6 credits of advanced interdisciplinary elective (LALS3xxx) and 6 credits of advanced interdisciplinary core course (LALS5xxx); - (c) 36 credits of Free electives (any courses from Arts/ Law/ any other disciplines); - (d) 36 credits of University requirements, including a non-credit bearing course "CAES1001.
+Academic Communication in English", 6 credits of "CDDL9001.
+Practical Chinese for Double Degree Law Students", 6 credits in artificial intelligence literacy, and 24 credits of Common Core courses; and - (e) any other non-credit bearing courses as required.

-As a graduation requirement, students need to complete a capstone experience for the Literary Studies major viz any one of the courses from the advanced interdisciplinary elective list by the end of the fourth or fifth year, and another capstone experience for the LLB Professional Core, "LLAW3187 Mooting and dispute resolution" (6 credits), in the fourth or fifth year.
+As a graduation requirement, students need to complete a capstone experience for the Literary Studies major viz any one of the courses from the advanced interdisciplinary elective list by the end of the fourth or fifth year, and another capstone experience for the LLB Professional Core in the fourth or fifth year.